insyncsolutions/appseconnectdocs/_posts/ProcessFlow Management/Nodes and Links/2022-03-03-processflow-app.md

 - Selecting **XML** - On selecting the import type as XML, you will be able to view the following fields.
     - Choose File : You will be able to select the XML files from your local system for importing the schemas.
-    - Element Nam e: You need to provide the parent Element name through which the XML file shall be traversed.
+    - Element Name: You need to provide the parent Element name through which the XML file shall be traversed.
 Your file will not be traversed if you provide a wrong element name.
     - Render : Clicking on the Render button, the functionality would traverse your entire XML file as per the Element Name provided and will list you all the Schema complex Objects and Complex Object Collections based upon the file.

 ![pf_importschema2](\staticfiles\processflow\media\pf_importschema2.PNG)